-The Second Sunday of Advent
+The Second Sunday of Lent

 If you would like a weekly email of the Clergy comment and pew sheet, please complete the request form by clicking HERE